 - Even when it is connected to an identifiable problem, anxiety feels much stronger than warranted

 - Anxiety remains present long after the situation has passed

 - Your fear and worry seems to be beyond your control to sort or manage

 - You find yourself taking steps to avoid anything you feel might trigger anxiety

 Normal anxiety might be sweaty palms before a job interview.
 An anxiety disorder impacts all aspects of your life, e.g. family, relationships, work, social life, etc. According to the American Psychiatric Association, Generalized Anxiety Disorder (GAD) involves “the presence of excessive anxiety and worry about a variety of topics, events, or activities.
 Worry occurs more often than not for at least six months and is clearly excessive.”

 Other types of anxiety conditions include Social Anxiety Disorder, Post-Traumatic Stress Disorder (PTSD), phobias, panic attacks, and Obsessive-Compulsive Disorder (OCD).

 - Movement and Physical Activity: Choose movements and exercises you enjoy and get yourself some daily activity.

-- Avoid Caffeine and Alcohol: Both can exacerbate anxiety.
-Also, try to avoid chemical additives and anything with added sugar.
+- Avoid Excessive Caffeine and Alcohol: Both can exacerbate anxiety.

 - Guard Your Sleep: Stick to a schedule, create a bedtime routine, and aim for a steady eight hours per night.